ray155093/azure-docs.zh-tw/articles/storsimple/storsimple-ova-service-dashboard.md

 <properties
-   pageTitle="StorSimple Manager 服務儀表板 - Virtual Array | Microsoft Azure"
-   description="描述 StorSimple Manager 服務儀表板，以及如何使用它來監視 StorSimple Virtual Array 解決方案的健全狀況。" services="storsimple"
+   pageTitle="StorSimple Manager service dashboard - Virtual Array | Microsoft Azure" description="Describes the StorSimple Manager service dashboard and explains how to use it to monitor the health of your StorSimple Virtual Array." services="storsimple" documentationCenter="" authors="alkohli"
-   documentationCenter=""
-   authors="alkohli"